WJWstat/StackOverflowNLP/README.md

 ### Application: Detecting Question Similarity

-Our application computes question similarity by using a weighted ensemble of WordNet synonym distance, word vector distance and word mover's distance.
+Given a question, our application outputs similar questions (and possible duplicates) by using a weighted ensemble of WordNet synonym distance, word vector distance and word mover's distance.

 We obtain Stack Exchange specific word vectors from [AskUbuntu](https://github.com/taolei87/askubuntu), and further prune it (to save memory) by only including word vectors for words in our corpus' vocabulary.

 Our application's source code is located in `application/application.py`.

-To use the application with terminal interface, run:
+To use the application, run:

 ```
 $ python application/application.py
 ```

-Upon running, either enter `1` to enter a question to find potential duplicates or enter `-1` to exit the program.
+Upon running, either enter `1` to enter a question or `-1` to exit the program when the application prompts for an instruction.

-Depending on the underlying processor, finding the duplicate questions may take a time range of 10 seconds to 1 minute.
+Depending on the underlying processor, finding duplicate questions may take anywhere between 10 seconds and 1 minute.

 ## Dependencies